rue9x/OHRWhatsNewDiscordBot/README.md

 # OHRWhatsNewDiscordBot

-A Discord bot for displaying whatsnew.txt for the OHRRPGCE
+A Discord bot that watches for and reports new git commits, changelog updates (whatsnew.txt and IMPORTANT-nightly.txt) and nightly builds for the OHRRPGCE.

 # Installation: